Git-Aarya/Gym-Tracker/README.md

 ## 📱 Building for Mobile (with Capacitor)

+To deploy and test the app on a physical device or emulator:

-1. Build the web assets:
+1. Build the web assets for production:
     ```bash
     npm run build
     ```
-2. Sync the web assets with your native projects:
+2. Sync the web assets with your native projects (this copies your web code and updates native dependencies):
     ```bash
     npx cap sync
     ```
+    (You can also use `npx cap copy` to just copy assets, or `npx cap update [platform]` to just update native dependencies, but `sync` does both.)
 3. Open the native project in its respective IDE:
     * For Android:
         ```bash
         npx cap open android
         ```
-    * For iOS:
+    * For iOS (requires macOS and Xcode):
         ```bash
         npx cap open ios
         ```
-4. From Android Studio or Xcode, you can run the app on an emulator or a physical device.
+4. From Android Studio or Xcode, you can then select your desired emulator or connected physical device and run the app.

 ---